 Best Caribbean Islands | The Most Beautiful Beaches

-Cayman Islands: The Seven Mile Beach is a world-renowned beach that’s in fact 5.5 mile long.
+Cayman Islands: The Seven Mile Beach is a world-renowned beach that’s in fact 5.5 miles long.
 And there’s a lot more white sand beaches to discover.

 Cuba: Cuba’s Playa Paraiso Beach is one of the top 25 beaches in the world according to Trip Advisor.
 There’s also the splendid Playa Sirena Beach, with its glistening fine white sand bordering the clear Caribbean Sea.